neoedmund/j2c/README.md

 ### Why open source with GPL?
 I realize this project need continuous improvements.
 I need these improvements merged in.
+(Linux said being success because of GPL, but this is a LIE!
+No another GPL licensed project successed because of it.)

 ### contact
 neoedmund at gmail.